Toronto Domestic Assault Lawyer

 • Community Service: A sentence may include community service as part of the terms of a probation order.

-• Counselling or Treatment: As part of the probation orer, a judge may order the offender to attend counselling sessions or treatment programs to address any underlying issues that may have contributed to the crime.
+• Counselling or Treatment: As part of the probation order, a judge may order the offender to attend counselling sessions or treatment programs to address any underlying issues that may have contributed to the crime.

 The type and severity of the sentence are based on the circumstances of the case and are at the judge’s discretion.
 A domestic assault conviction may result in a criminal record that can have wide-reaching consequences far beyond the case itself.

-If you have been charged with domestic assault, contact Farjoud Law today at 647-606-6776.
+If you have been charged with domestic assault, contact Farjoud Law today at 647-559-2290.

 Must Arrest for Domestic Assault